KG700/Thermostat-revisited-React/README.md

 ### Future developments:
 1. Update with tests.
 2. Add a Spinner component to handle slight delays when api calls are being made
+3. Sort out the sizing of text when browser size changes